Types of Aid

 Evaluation/Distribution of Aid:

-Students awarded the XU Grant are required to contact at least one or two of the following resources within 2 weeks of receiving the award.
+Students offered the XU Grant are required to contact at least one or two of the following resources within 2 weeks of receiving the offer.
 The resource center will be required to submit documentation of your contact.

 - Office of Financial Aid (Debt Management/Financial Literacy Unit)

 This is a one-time offer.
 Committee decisions are final.